VeraMendes/VeraMendes.github.io/_posts/2015-01-04-first-post.md

 ---

 This is my first post, how exciting!
-Hello Worls, hello Data Science, it is nice meeting you!
+Hello World, hello Data Science, it is nice meeting you!